-Northlane ended their Europe and UK leg of the Ailien Worldwide Tour with blast at the Kulturzentrum Schachthof in Wiesbaden.
+Northlane ended their Europe and UK leg of the Alien Worldwide Tour with a blast at the Kulturzentrum Schachthof in Wiesbaden.

 Following their sold-out London show (read here) earlier in December, Northlane, Polaris and Void Of Vision continued the tour in Europe (mainland) with their last show being at the Kulturzentrum Schlachthof in Wiesbaden.
-With the tour the five-piece progressive metal band supported their fifth full-length album ‘Alien’ (2019, UNFD) which was released earlier this year.
-They shifted their sound away from the atmospheric and anthemic metalcore towards a more djent and progressive metal sound without loosing their soul and signature sound that makes them recognisable.
-The shows showed how well their new songs blend into the set list along with some of their older songs covering a huge spectrum of emotions and vibes.
+With the tour, the five-piece progressive metal band supported their fifth full-length album ‘Alien’ (2019, UNFD) which was released earlier this year.
+They shifted their sound away from the atmospheric and anthemic metalcore towards a more djent and progressive metal sound without losing their soul and signature sound that makes them recognisable.
+The shows showed how well their new songs blend into the setlist along with some of their older songs covering a huge spectrum of emotions and vibes.

 Bringing Polaris and Void Of Vision along as their special guests, the crowd was treated to Australia’s finest upcoming metal bands ending the year and decade with a blast.
 With a few minutes behind the schedule, the lights turned off and the excitingly waiting fans welcomed the first band of the night on the stage.
 Void Of Vision kicked off the night bursting with energy and got the crowd moving right from the start.
 Their sound was a mix of heavy breakdowns, drop-tuned guitar riffs and mainly shouted vocals, occasionally alternating with melodically sung parts that cut through the orderly chaos.
 With the crowd moshing around, the energy level was set high and everyone seemed to be warmed up for the next band.